happner/happner-suite/packages/happn-cluster/QUICKSTART.md

     'path3/4/5'
 ]
 ```
-Will limit replication to only paths matching (With wildcards) the above.
+Will limit replication to only paths matchingthe above.

 ### Timing: